japinli/leetcode/README.md

 [The K Weakest Rows in a Matrix]: ./1337-The.K.Weakest.Rows.in.a.Matrix/
 [Check If N and Its Double Exist]: ./1346-Check.If.N.and.Its.Double.Exist/
 [Count Negative Numbers in a Sorted Matrix]: ./1351-Count.Negative.Numbers.in.a.Sorted.Matrix/
+[Sort Integers by The Number of 1 Bits]: ./1356-Sort.Integers.by.The.Number.of.1.Bits/
 [How Many Numbers Are Smaller Than the Current Number]: ./1365-How.Many.Numbers.Are.Smaller.Than.the.Current.Number/
 [Increasing Decreasing String]: ./1370-Increasing.Decreasing.String/
 [Generate a String With Characters That Have Odd Counts]: ./1374-Generate.a.String.With.Characters.That.Have.Odd.Counts/